 Table of Contents

-You’re also supposed to take a balanced diet and avoid heavy dinners that include spicy and fatty foods.
-Caffeine intake, the main sources of which are coffee and sodas (after which a majority of the young adults are crazy), should be watched and decreased.
-A lot of people don’t monitor their caffeine intake and don’t realize how long it takes for it to leave the system.
+You’re also supposed to eat a balanced diet and avoid heavy dinners with spicy and fatty foods.
+Caffeine intake, the primary source of coffee and sodas (after which a majority of young adults are crazy), should be watched and decreased.
+Many people don’t monitor their caffeine intake and don’t realize how long it takes to leave the system.

-When it comes to mental health, a few exercises before going to sleep is always a good idea.
-Visualization exercises calm a racing mind and physical movements release tension.
-Otherwise getting daily exercise is the best way to stay fit and sleep well.
-Checkout FITPASS with which you can attend a slew of workouts like yoga, aerobic exercises, swimming, etc., anywhere, anytime.
+Regarding mental health, a few exercises before going to sleep is always a good idea.
+Visualization exercises calm a racing mind, and physical movements release tension.
+Otherwise, getting daily exercise is the best way to stay fit and sleep well.
+Check out FITPASS, where you can attend many workouts like yoga, aerobic exercises, swimming, etc., anywhere, anytime.

 5 Exercises for Improved Sleep